Bisher 1368 mal gespeichert

 If you travel in your van or small camper, I have a flat and shady place for you to park.
 (If you need sun for your solar panels, there is a spot by the road that has great sun)

-Items you can count on being available here are dry beans, rice, oats, olive oil, and pasta.
-The rest of our food is mostly sourced from the (pretty incredible) local food bank, which includes a mystery amount of fresh veggies, bread, eggs, grains, legumes, pasta, meat, canned goods, peanut butter, and fruit.
+Items you can count on being available here are dry goods, canned food, rice, olive oil, and pasta.
+Much of this food is sourced from the (pretty incredible) local food bank, which includes a mystery amount of fresh veggies, bread, eggs, grains, legumes, pasta, meat, canned goods, peanut butter, and fruit.
 There are sometimes other fun surprises like candy or fizzy drinks.
 Sometimes the food is organic and locally grown, sometimes it is not.
 People can participate in food bank runs as they wish.
 Participation is appreciated but not required.
 There is always plenty of food bank food to share whether you participate or not.

 When the farm produces surplus, I happily share the abundance with helpers.
-Right now, I have an abundance of eggs!
+Right now, there is an abundance of eggs and spring greens are starting to pop.
+Goat milk will be available soon.

-If you want food outside of what is available and provided, you are more than welcome to purchase it.
+If you want food outside of what is available and provided, you are encouraged to purchase what you need.
 However, if desired you can stay here and be nourished without having to buy food.
+(I do recommend bringing some food with you as it may be a few days before our next food bank trip.)

-We do eat meat here, and raise animals lovingly for this purpose, but I'm happy to accommodate all dietary preferences.
+We do eat meat here, and raise animals lovingly for this purpose, but I support all dietary preferences.

 Update On Communal Meals (I don’t coordinate these anymore).